The Vlasov--Poisson--Landau system in the weakly collisional regime: Introduction

 \textbf{Different decay rates for the $k = 0$ and $k\not = 0$ modes.} As we have already discussed above (see Section~\ref{sec:intro.hypocoercivity}), enhanced dissipation is only seen for the spatial Fourier modes $k \not = 0$, i.e. the $k = 0$ mode decays slower.
 This in particular means that in the nonlinear analysis, we need to be careful of terms without derivatives, as they could potentially be more slowly decaying.
 In all cases, we show that there is an integration by parts giving bounds with the right decay; see Lemmas~\ref{lem-Edvmu} and \ref{lem-EdvY}.\\

 \textbf{Handling some lowest order terms.} Finally, recall that the linearized Landau operator has a non-trivial kernel, which was dealt with in \cite{Guo12} by analyzing a separate system for the macroscopic quantities.
-Amusingly, this is bypassed in our analysis due to the hypocoercive energy; see a related observation in \cite{jBfW2020}.
+The hypocoercive energy allows us to sidestep this complication; see a related observation in \cite{jBfW2020}.
 More precisely, the hypocoercive energy gives better bounds on the $\rd_x$ derivatives, so that we only need to control the $x$-mean of the contribution from the kernel, which in turn can be treated trivially using the conservation laws.